benyanke/docs/_posts/zfs/2018-10-10-create-pool.markdown

 Datasets can also be nested, like standard linux filesystems.

-Create some datasets like this:
+Create some datasets using the command `zfs create [pool]/[datasetname]`.
+Note that datasets can be nested, but are not created recursively.
+That is: you can not create `tank/system/homedirs` until you have created `tank/system`.

 ```
 sudo zfs create tank/vms